lawnjelly/godot-splerger/README.md

 	mergelist.push_back($Level/Level/Sponza_15_roof_60)
 	splerger.merge_meshinstances(mergelist, $Level)
 ```
+_Note only supports single surface meshes so far._
 ## Splitting by Surface
 If a MeshInstance contains more than one surface (material), you can split it into constituent meshes by surface.
 ```